 This article will be general in nature.
 If you want to learn more specific things for NX Nastran (and Femap to a certain degree) – read the full “geek version” here.

-To define it you should make a stress vs strain function (in Femap it is called Function Dependence).
-This function can be defined for first and third quadrant (positive stress + positive strain and negative stress + negative strain) – this takes into account that material may exhibit different properties in compression.
+To define it you should make stress vs strain function (in Femap it is called Function Dependence).
+This function can be defined for the first and third quadrant (positive stress + positive strain and negative stress + negative strain) – this takes into account that material may exhibit different properties in compression.
 If you define the function only in the first quadrant the first point must be at 0.0 point.
 It will be assumed that the relation in tension and compression are the same, but some codes may actually require you to define both even if they are symmetric.
-If you are using Femap please note that you should use a chart 4.. vs Stress when you are defining the nonlinear property (there is also a stress vs strain function).
+If you are using Femap please note that you should use a chart 4.. vs Stress when you are defining the nonlinear property (there is also stress vs strain function).

 I’m tempted to write this is a “default” nonlinear material for steel.
 It is not as robust as the third option, but really easy to set up instead.
 This material can include strain hardening (also kinematic+isotropic hardening is an option).
 You can define this material in several ways.
-First of all, you need to define which yield criterion will be used – 4 possibilities are usually present (this can be a different list in your FEA package, but for steel von Mises is used and I cannot imagine a code that do not have this one!):
+First of all, you need to define which yield criterion will be used – 4 possibilities are usually present (this can be a different list in your FEA package, but for steel von Mises is used and I cannot imagine a code that does not have this one!):

 When you decide on the proper yield criterion (for steel von Misses is used as I mentioned), you need to input initial yield stress (for von Mises and Tresca) or 2*cohesion and angle of internal friction (for Mohr-Coulomb and Drucker–Prager).
 Then the work hardening slope has to be defined unless you want your material to be perfectly plastic (which is a default setting in most codes I think).
 Work hardening slope H (in units of stress) is a slope of stress vs plastic strain, as shown below:

 where is a plastic strain in point k.

 I don’t think this material is used all too often, but since it is a possibility I decided to write something about it as well.
-Most of the settings are identical as for previous 2 examples.
-Selecting this type of material leads to a situation where we define only the plastic part of a stress-strain curve – solver will assume that material is rigid in elastic regime.
+Most of the settings are identical as for the previous 2 examples.
+Selecting this type of material leads to a situation where we define only the plastic part of a stress-strain curve – the solver will assume that material is rigid in the elastic regime.
 I think that the graph below clearly shows everything:

-I have a free nonlinear FEA course just for you!
+I have a free FEA course for you!
 Subscribe below to get it!

 If you enjoyed the post you can share it with friends – that would be a great help!
 If you have a spare 15 seconds write a comment with your thoughts on the matter or any questions you might have.
-I have a good history of replying to each and every comment 🙂
+I have a good history of replying to each and every comment.